Code-m1ner/MLS2/README.md

 [Go to the top](#table-of-contents)

--   The two unmatched cards do not unflip as the function instructs but it's not a bug to be noticed immediately because I think some code over-rides the other after some time of playing.
+-   There were cards that weren't responsive to the click function because they were matched even though they were different and this was because they shared the same data-type.
 I finally found out what was a problem and solved it which was the case on the data-type being repeated on two divs containing the fantasy card.

 -   The card's mobile view wasn't well responsive with firefox browser and google crome then I had it fixed by adding justify content left and exact width for both screen displays .

--   The form pop up div can only be closed by clicking on the close button.
+-   The game cards take some time to load when openned with a new device for the first time and after it all loads to functions without problem.

 <a name="credits"></a>